 - Native American tribal organizations (other than Federally recognized tribal governments)

 - Nonprofits having a 501(c)(3) status with the IRS (other than institutions of higher education)

 - Nonprofits that do not have a 501(c)(3) status with the IRS (other than institutions of higher education)

 - Public and State-controlled institutions of higher education

 Training Requirement for Successful Applicants

 Successful applicants are required to have an administrative and technical contact participate in the Texas NRCS training for Administration of Federal Agreements.
 This training is usually held within six months of the award start date.
-Awardees will be notified of the training opportunities available for this class.
+Watch the training webinar below.